Cameo (band): 1994–2000: Later years

-In 1994, In the Face of Funk was released on the band's independent label and hit 10 on the Top R&B chart.
-This album was then followed by a 6-year unofficial hiatus with several compilation releases, until the next album Sexy Sweet Thing in 2000.
-The album hit 64 on the Top R&B chart, and is their most recent charting release.
+In 1994, In the Face of Funk was released on the band's independent label and hit 10 on the Top R&B/Hip-Hop Albums chart.
+This album was then followed by a six-year unofficial hiatus with several compilation releases, until the next album Sexy Sweet Thing in 2000.
+The album hit 64 on the Top R&B/Hip-Hop Albums chart, and is their most recent charting release.

-2000–2016: Inactivity/unofficial hiatus
+2001–2015: Inactivity/unofficial hiatus

-In 2001, a sample from the band's single "Candy" was used in the Mariah Carey single "Loverboy."
-The song hit No. 2 on the Billboard Hot 100 and Blackmon was given a co-songwriting credit.
+In 2001, a sample from the band's single "Candy" was used in the Mariah Carey single "Loverboy".
+The song hit number 2 on the Billboard Hot 100 and Blackmon was given a co-songwriting credit.

-These years saw a great period of inactivity and unofficial hiatus, in which time 6 compilation albums were released.
-The compilation albums released in this period were, in chronological order: The Hits Collection (2000), 20th Century Masters - The Millennium Collection: The Best of Cameo (2001), Anthology (2002), Classic Cameo (2003), The Best of Cameo (2004), Gold (2005), and The Definitive Collection (2006).
+These years saw a great period of inactivity and unofficial hiatus, in which time six compilation albums were released.
+The compilation albums released in this period were, in chronological order: The Hits Collection (2000), 20th Century Masters – The Millennium Collection: The Best of Cameo (2001), Anthology (2002), Classic Cameo (2003), The Best of Cameo (2004), Gold (2005) and The Definitive Collection (2006).

 2016–present: Recent years

 In March 2016, Cameo began a year-long Las Vegas residency show at the Westgate Las Vegas Resort & Casino.
+In 2019, their single "Candy" was interpolated by Beyoncé for her cover of fellow R&B group Maze's song "Before I Let Go", featured in her film and accompanying live album Homecoming.

 Associated members

-Aaron Mills continues to tour with Cameo as well as other artists.
-He has worked with Outkast, playing on their singles "Ms. Jackson" and "Prototype", among other tracks.
-Ex-Cameo vocalist John Kellogg became an entertainment lawyer, representing such artists as The O'Jays, the late Gerald Levert, and LSG.
+Kevin Kendrick, Jeff Nelson, Willie Morris, Anthony Lockett and Aaron Mills continue to tour with Cameo as well as other artists.
+Kevin Kendrick and Aaron Mills have both worked with Outkast, playing on their singles "Ms. Jackson" (2000) and "Prototype" (2003), among other tracks.
+Ex-Cameo vocalist John Kellogg became an entertainment lawyer, representing such artists as the O'Jays, Gerald Levert and LSG.
 He also pursued a career in music industry higher education, becoming Assistant Chair of the Music Business/Management department at Berklee College of Music in Boston, Massachusetts.
-Gregory B. Johnson has released two CDs on his own label, Allspice Record Co. — in 2007 "A New Hip", which is a smooth Jazz CD, and in 2012 Funk Funk (Just For A Little Time), an urban funk CD.
+Gregory B. Johnson has released two CDs on his own label, Allspice Record Co.—in 2007 A New Hip, which is a smooth Jazz CD, and in 2012 Funk Funk (Just for a Little Time), an urban funk CD.